tooppoo/separate-model-on-front/README.md

 example of frontend software design that separates Model and View.

+# concept
+- There is no need to embed UI logic in UI components.
+- There is no need to use the functions of the UI library to make UI logic independent.
+- Making UI logic independent is enable in general ways.
+- By making UI logic independent, testing become easier.
+- By making UI logic independent, your software and UI library become loosely coupled.
+- By Making UI logic independent, UI knowledge can become more explicit

 # usage
 ## initialize
 install and setup dependencies with [lerna](https://github.com/lerna/lerna)